dangerismycat/earthquake-or-bus/README.md

 - better error handling
 - add support for other cities (anywhere a public transit API is available that gives current vehicle positions)
+- add "demo mode" to spoof locations/earthquakes for demo capabilities